- Demonstrate the proper use of periods, question marks, and exclamation points

 There are three punctuation marks that come at the end of a sentence: the period ( . ), the question mark ( ? ), and the exclamation point ( ! ).
 A sentence is always followed by a single space, no matter what the concluding punctuation is.

 Periods indicate a neutral sentence, and as such are by far the most common ending punctuation mark.
 They’re at the end of every sentence on this page so far.
 They occur at the end of statements.
+While two spaces after periods used to be the norm, now just one space is standard.

 A question mark comes at the end of a question (How was class today?).
 A rhetorical question is asked to make a point, and an answer is not expected (Why does it always have to rain on the first day of class?).
 Some questions are used principally as polite requests (Would you pass the salt?).